Concordium/concordium-base/rust-bins/docs/identity-provider-cli.md

                       --request recovery-request.json
 ```

 Upon success the tool will display the ID recovery validation result.
+The identity provider should return the identity object, if the following is satisfied:
-If it is `true`, return the user's identity object.
+-  the validation result it is `true`, and
+-  the timestamp in the request does not deviate more than 15 minutes from the time the request was received,
+-  the request is not a duplicate, i.e. the identity provider has not seen the very same request before.